rubyforgood/human-essentials/CONTRIBUTING.md

 ## 🤝 Contributing Guidelines

 Please feel free to contribute!
 While we welcome all contributions to this app, pull-requests that address outstanding Issues *and* have appropriate test coverage for them will be strongly prioritized.
 In particular, addressing issues that are tagged with the next milestone should be prioritized higher.

-To contribute, do these things:

- * **Identify an issue** you want to work on that is not currently assigned to anyone
- * **Assign it** or have it assigned to yourself (so that no one else works on it while you are)
- * (If not already a Contributor, fork the repo first)
- * **Checkout a new issue branch** -- there's no absolute requirements on this, but we encourage the branch name format `XXX-brief-description-of-feature` where `XXX` is the issue number.
- * **Do the work** -- discuss any questions on the Issues as needed (we try to be pretty good about answering questions!)
- * (If you created a new model, run `bundle exec annotate` from the root of the app)
- * **Create tests** to provide proof that your work fixes the Issue (if you need help with this, please reach out!)
- * **Commit locally**, using descriptive commit messages that acknowledge, to the best of your ability, the parts of the app that are affected by the commit.
- * **Run the tests** and make sure they run green; if they don't, fix whatever broke so that the tests pass
- * **Final commit** if any tests had to be fixed
- * **Push** up the branch
- * **Create a Pull Request** - Please indicate which issue it addresses in your pull-request title.